pvico/RX-Dual-Power/README.md

 <sub><sup id="note7">7</sup> The MCU releases the CTL2 line and sets the CTL1 line to HIGH, forcing MAIN PWR off.
 Note that we have to do this instead of applying strategy #2 because MAIN PWR below its minimum voltage can still be above the STBY PWR voltage: consider the case of a discharged LIPO 2S as MAIN PWR (< 7.2V) and a fully charged LIFE 2S (7V) or NIMH 4S (5.4V) as STBY PWR .</sub><br/>
 <sub><sup id="note8">8</sup> The MCU lets the LTC4412's control the power source by releasing both CTL1 and CTL2 lines (MCU pins set to high impedance).</sub><br/>
 <sub><sup id="note9">9</sup> The LTC4412's select whichever one is 20mV above the other.</sub><br/>
+<sub><sup id="note9aa">9aa</sup> Using a 2S LiPo as MAIN PWR and a 2S LiFe as STBY PWR is **not** such a case: if you use strategy #2, the LiPo will discharge down to 7.2 or even 7V before the LiFe takes over.
+Then as the LiFe starts to discharge, it will alternate between the LiPo and the LiFe and they will discharge in parallel.
+This can bring the LiPo to a low voltage that can damage it.</sub><br/>
 <sub><sup id="note9a">9a</sup> Most servos are not HV and have a maximum voltage of 6V, some as low as 5.5V.
 HV servos usually have a max voltage of 8.4V but some are limited to 7.4V.
 In this last case use a 2S LiFe instead of a 2S LiPo.
 Check the specifications of your servos !</sub><br/>
 <sub><sup id="note9b">9b</sup> There are other possibilities.
 For example a 3-6S LiPo or LiFe and a BEC as MAIN PWR and a 3-6S LiPo or LiFe and a BEC as STBY PWR.
 If the BEC powering MAIN PWR is set for a higher voltage than STBY PWR's BEC, using strategy #2 is perfectly ok.</sub><br/>
 <sub><sup id="note10">10</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
 Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.</sub><br/>